Dust Collector Hoods

 US Duct offers unrivaled expertise in custom dust collector hood design and fabrication.
 US Duct is uniquely qualified to combine experience in solving various collection problems with years of metal fabrications experience to assist customers in designing suction hoods.

-PROBLEM: It is very common for a collection system to involve a unique situation involving anything from a specifically designed machine, an unusual work flow process, a unique dust or a combination of all of the above.
+PROBLEM: It is very common for a collection system to involve a unique situation.
+Such as a specifically designed machine, an unusual work flow process, a unique dust or a combination of all.

 SOLUTION: US Duct personnel work with you to understand ALL of the dynamics of the application and then fabricate a solution.
 They can show you a wide variety of past solutions and draw you (in 3D) proposed solutions.
-And then they can produce them for you at a reasonable price.
+And produce them for you at a reasonable price.

 These examples highlight the complexity of designing a hood and the futility of just building a 'box'.

-Proper design begins with understanding the dust, it's characteristics and the velocities at which it can be conveyed.
-It continues on to the understanding of the work process- is the duct floating, or being propelled by and action.
-And it must consider other things like; What is generating the dust/fume?
-Where is the operator if there is one?
+Proper design begins with understanding the dust, its characteristics and the velocities at which it can be conveyed.
+It continues on to the understanding of the work process- is the dust floating, or being propelled by an action?
+The design must consider other things like; what is generating the dust/fume and where is the operator if there is one?

-US Duct assist their customers by getting a full understanding of the work process, the generation of the dust, the dust, the collector and the air available.
+US Duct assists their customers by getting a full understanding of the work process, the generation of the dust, the dust, the collector, and the air available.
 They then can assist in the design, pointing to previous fabrications and finally- creating a 3D drawing of the proposed solution.